GregTrevellick/AutoFindReplace/README.md

 <!--COPY START FOR VS GALLERY-->

-This [Visual Studio](https://www.visualstudio.com/) extension will automatically find and replace specified text within specified files when a solution is opened.
+This [Visual Studio][VisualStudioUrl] extension will automatically find and replace specified text within specified files when a solution is opened.

 The intention is to eliminate repetitive manual code modifications that a developer may find neccessary for certain Visual Studio solutions.

 With this extension installed Visual Studio will automatically perform a find/replace action on specified file(s) within a specified project upon opening a named solution.

-If you like this *free* extension, please give it a [review][VSMarketplaceReviewsUrl].
+If you like this ***free*** extension, please give it a [review][VSMarketplaceReviewsUrl].

 See the [change log](CHANGELOG.md) for road map and release history.
 Bugs can be logged [here][GitHubRepoIssuesURL].